Amit Shah: Sohrabuddin case

 D.G.
 Vanzara was also accused in the Ishrat Jahan case but the CBI did not charge Shah.

 Shah was arrested on 25 July 2010 in connection with the Sohrabuddin case.
 At one time, Shah was considered one of the main contenders for Gujarat Chief Minister.
 However, his political career was hurt by the arrest; many leaders in the Gujarat government distanced themselves from him.
 His fellow ministers considered him an autocratic person, who did not have good relations with his colleagues.

 When Shah applied for bail, the CBI raised concerns that he would use his political power to prevent justice from taking its course.
 On 29 October 2010, the Gujarat High Court granted him bail three months after his arrest.
-However, the next day, when the courts were closed, Justice Aftab Alam took a petition at his residence to bar him from entering Gujarat.
+However, the next day, when the courts were closed, Justice Aftab Alam took a petition to bar him from entering Gujarat.
 Shah was thus forcibly exiled from the state from 2010 to 2012.
 He and his wife moved to a room in Gujarat Bhavan, Delhi.
 Later, the Supreme Court cancelled his bail on a CBI plea.
 In September 2012, the Supreme Court granted him bail and allowed him to return to Gujarat.
 He then contested and won the 2012 Assembly election from the Naranpura constituency.
 (The Sarkhej constituency had ceased to exist after delimitation.)
 In 2014, Shah was effectively discharged from the Sohrabuddin case by a special CBI court noting a lack of evidence and political undertones to the accusations.